Federacy: Ukraine and Crimea

-The Autonomous Republic of Crimea within Ukraine existed in unregulated form as the Constitution of Ukraine states that Ukraine is an unitary state, until the 2014 Russian annexation of Crimea.
+The Autonomous Republic of Crimea within Ukraine existed in unregulated form as the Constitution of Ukraine states that Ukraine is a unitary state, until the 2014 Russian annexation of Crimea.
 Following World War II, the peninsula was in a state of turmoil, intensified by the deportation of the Crimean Tatars, indigenous to the area, in the spring of 1944.
 In 1944, Kherson Oblast was created out of Mykolaiv and Zaporizhia oblasts in Soviet Ukraine.
-In summer of 1945 the peninsula was stripped of its autonomous status as its titular nationality, the Crimean Tatars, was removed and it was made a regular oblast of Russia.
+In summer of 1945 the peninsula was stripped of its autonomous status as its titular nationality, the Crimean Tatars, were removed and it was made a regular oblast of Russia.
 To resolve the issue of drought in Crimea, in 1950 construction started on the Kakhovka Hydroelectric Power Plant and a new city of Nova Kakhovka to serve it, both in Ukraine.
 At the same time there was a decision to build the North Crimean Canal.
-The new power station improved supply of power to peninsula, while its dam created the Kakhovka Reservoir, which alleviate drought in the steppe areas of Kherson oblast and Crimea.
+The new power station improved supply of power to the peninsula, while its dam created the Kakhovka Reservoir, which alleviates drought in the steppe areas of Kherson oblast and Crimea.
 In 1954, the Crimean Oblast was transferred to Soviet Ukraine from the Russian Soviet Federative Socialist Republic, primarily to improve bureaucratic efficiency since power and water in Crimea primarily came from Soviet Ukraine.
 The transfer represented a territorial readjustment for economic reasons between two administrative divisions of the centralized Soviet Union.
-During 1960s, the North Crimean Canal was dug through the steppe territory of Crimea all the way to the city of Kerch.
+During the 1960s, the North Crimean Canal was dug through the steppe territory of Crimea all the way to the city of Kerch.
 By the time of dissolution of the Soviet Union, the Crimean Oblast was a favorite vacation spot for top Communist officials from the whole Soviet Union.
-The then-leader of the Soviet Union Mikhail Gorbachev stayed in Foros during the 1991 August Putch at his "gosdacha.”
+The then-leader of the Soviet Union Mikhail Gorbachev stayed in Foros during the 1991 August Putch at his "gosdacha".
 In 1989 political sanctions against Crimean Tatars in the Soviet Union were lifted and they started to return to their homeland.
-In 1991, as part of the so called "Novo-Ogarevo process" (reorganization of the Soviet Union), a referendum was held on the restoration of autonomy to Crimea, but the referendum did not have an option for the Crimean Tatars to be restored as the titular nation.
+In 1991, as part of the so-called "Novo-Ogarevo process" (reorganization of the Soviet Union), a referendum was held on the restoration of autonomy to Crimea, but the referendum did not have an option for the Crimean Tatars to be restored as the titular nation.
 After the August Putsch, a referendum was held in Crimea on Ukrainian independence.
-In 1992, there was conflict surrounding competing Russian and Ukrainian claims on the former Soviet Black Sea Fleet which was based out of Sevastopol, and there was the possibility of escalation to armed conflict.
+In 1992, there was conflict surrounding competing Russian and Ukrainian claims on the former Soviet Black Sea Fleet that was based out of Sevastopol, and there was the possibility of escalation to armed conflict.
 In 1993 the Russian parliament adopted an official statement "About status of the Sevastopol City" where it made territorial claims against Ukrainian territory in Ukraine.
 The issue was brought to the Security Council.
 In 2003, the Tuzla Island conflict occurred.
 In 2014, Crimea was annexed by Russia and Ukraine lost de facto control of Crimea.